Try

 Live Video Experiences

-Video content continues to grow in popularity, and the scalability, storage capacity and functionality available through AWS means that enterprises can create, store, process and distribute video content as desired.
+Video content continues to grow in popularity, and the scalability, storage capacity, and functionality available through AWS means that enterprises can create, store, process, and distribute video content as desired.
+Applications include OTT video experiences for Smart TVs and mobile devices, and enterprise video experiences delivered through web browsers, virtual conferences, virtual museums, to name just a few.

 CrafterCMS: Built to Leverage the Power of AWS

-CrafterCMS is a headless+ CMS that goes way beyond traditional legacy CMS platforms, and the simple headless-only CMS platforms.
-Crafter’s WYSIWYG editor and easy-to-use interface provide everything content authors require in a CMS.
+CrafterCMS is an AWS headless CMS that goes way beyond traditional legacy CMS platforms and the simple headless-only CMS platforms.
+CrafterCMS’s WYSIWYG editor and easy-to-use drag/drop interface provide everything content authors require in a CMS.

-Meanwhile, developers can count on CrafterCMS’s API-first, Git-based distributed repository to streamline development processes, and leverage its out-of-the-box integrations with AWS.
-CrafterCMS offers a cloud-native, microservices architecture and serverless and stateless content delivery system that enables elastic scalability.
-Crafter’s ability to leverage most of AWS’s features provide exactly what is required for an enterprise-level CMS.
+Meanwhile, developers can count on CrafterCMS’s API-first, Git-based distributed content repository to streamline development processes and leverage its out-of-the-box integrations with AWS.
+CrafterCMS offers a cloud-native, microservices architecture and serverless, stateless content delivery system that enables elastic scalability.
+CrafterCMS’s ability to leverage most of AWS’s features provides exactly what an enterprise-level CMS requires.

 Plus, CrafterCMS’s unique support for DevContentOps processes combines content authoring operations with DevOps to enhance how content-rich digital experiences are built and optimized for today’s modern digital landscape.